Prediction or forecast: don't make the mistake anymore!

 - Predictions are open until tonight.

-- Can your prediction make a difference in the ranking?
+- Can your prediction make a difference in the standings?

 These sentences work because they clearly name the expected action without ambiguity.
 The participant understands that they need to submit a forecast, not just read content or click on a news item.

 When you run a contest, you can highlight this analytical dimension.
-Some participants play instinctively.
+Some participants play on instinct.
 Others like to compare form, absences, or home advantage.

 For teams that want to structure their operation, resources also exist on the method side.
-If you need to quantify the animation, distribute prizes, or frame expenses, this guide for learning to create a budget forecast can be useful when preparing your setup.
+If you need to budget the animation, distribute prizes, or frame expenses, this guide for learning how to create a budget forecast can be useful when preparing your setup.

 The noun serves to talk about the content of the game.
-The verb serves to describe what your colleagues do.
-This is where to predict comes in.
+The verb serves to describe what your colleagues are doing.
+This is where to forecast comes in.

 In your messages, you do not need to recite the entire conjugation.
 A few forms are enough to write correctly and quickly.